Babe Paley: Personal life

 Paley's children grew up at the countryside estate Kiluna Farm in Manhasset,while their mother and father/step-father stayed in New York.
 Retrospectives have suggested that Barbara neglected her children while pursuing social status and relied on her husbands' wealth to support her extravagant lifestyle.
 Her daughter Amanda has acknowledged that their relationship was "virtually nonexistent" and that the distance "was her choice, not mine".

+Through her daughter Amanda, her granddaughter is Flobelle 'Belle' Fairbanks Burden, a lawyer and New York Times Bestseller for her autobiographical book Strangers which describes her childhood summers at Barbara's home.